Rare-earth industry in Australia: Mines and projects

 Australia is a major source of rare-earth minerals but has to send them offshore to China, its biggest trade partner, to process them, as it does not yet (as of 2025) possess processing facilities.
 As of August 2025 the largest Australian REE companies in terms of stocks are Lynas Corporation; Iluka Resources; Brazilian Rare Earths (whose 1,410 km2 of mining claims are in the state of Bahia, Brazil); Arafura Rare Earths; and Northern Minerals, whose main development is in Browns Range, Western Australia.

 The Mount Weld project, owned by Lynas Corporation, is one of the earliest rare-earth mines in Australia, having opened in 2011, and remains the largest as of 2022.
 It is located in Laverton Shire, Western Australia.
 In late 2022 Lynas announced a major expansion, aiming to increase production of neodymium and praseodymium by 50% to around 10,500 tonnes per annum by 2025.
 It was awarded a contract by the US Defense Department in the early 2020s, involving a project in Texas.
 Lynas is the only significant producer of heavy rare earths, in particular dysprosium oxide, apart from China.
 Processing is done at its facility in Malaysia.
 In early October 2025, the American company Noveon Magnetics, based in San Marcos, Texas, the only one making permanent magnets in the US, signed an agreement with Lynas to form a strategic partnership, intended to develop a scalable US supply chain for the magnets.

 Since the early 1990s, Iluka Resources has been producing monazite and xenotime as by-products of processing mineral sands that produce zircon and titanium dioxide at Eneabba, Western Australia.
 These byproducts have an estimated value of US$650m (£440m) in 2025, and have been stockpiled in a disused mining hole at Eneabba.
-Iluka completed the construction of a processing plant that separates the monazite in 2022.
+In 20222, Iluka completed the construction of a Narngulu mineral separation plant, that separates the monazite.
 The plant produces a 90% monazite concentrate that will be input to a new fully-integrated rare-earths refinery at Eneabba.
 From 2027, neodymium, praseodymium, dysprosium, terbium, and other rare-earth elements will be produced at the facility.
 The plant is aiming to supply a significant proportion of Western demand for rare-earths.
 The stockpile will supply refinery until around 2032, and it is intended that other miners will sell their ore to Iluka, which will refine it and sell the product to other countries.